 Wouldn't smoke-free indoor work environments provide temptation free havens to the 70% of Philip Morris customers dying to break nicotine's amazing grip upon their mind, health and life expectancy?

 And as for smoking nicotine being extremely addictive, why on God's green earth would any "responsible" tobacco merchant not voluntarily place addiction warning labels on every pack sold?
 There is no U.S. addiction warning label.
 Philip Morris is entirely free to add one, without our government compelling it to do so, but it won't.
 Why?

 There have long been bills pending in Congress to mandate express warning of smoking's earliest and most critical risk.
-But the language is so watered down ("cigarettes are addictive" - page 133, line 24) and diluted by required rotation among long-term health risks that the warning's impact will likely be negligible if any.
+But the language is so watered down ("cigarettes are addictive" - passed into law since this article was written) and diluted by required rotation among long-term health risks that the warning's impact will likely be negligible if any.

 Take a close look at Canada's required addiction warning label.
 Required since 2000, youth smoking rates have taken a five year nose dive.
 It reads, "WARNING - CIGARETTES ARE HIGHLY ADDICTIVE - Studies have shown that tobacco can be harder to quit than heroin or cocaine."
 Why keep truth from youth?

 Is Philip Morris' entire corporate responsibility campaign simply a thin greed driven facade behind which it's business as usual?
 Can it truly pretend to care about its 20 million addicted U.S. customers when all it offers them are shallow corporate image commercials and more "trust us" ads?